-This year we are blessed to offer two scholarship choices.
-You may apply for the general academic scholarship or the Dr. Evelyn E. Thornton S.T.E.M.
+The Prayer Institute offers two scholarship choices.
+You may apply for the General Academic Scholarship or the Dr. Evelyn E. Thornton S.T.E.M.
 Scholarship.
 The S.T.E.M. application is for those students specifically majoring in Science, Technology, Engineering, or Math.
 Individuals who are eligible must be registered for fall 2018 with a minimum of 12 hours and attend a four-year college or university, community college, or vocational/technical program.
 Previous recipients are not eligible to apply.

 This scholarship application package provides information and guidelines to follow in obtaining this scholarship.
 The following information contains selection criteria and an explanation of the application process.